-We make the following assumptions about the attacks of Eve: \begin{enumerate} \item She cannot influence the dimension of the system leaving Alice's lab \item She performs individual attacks \item For each bit of the key the whole information she has about it is stored in a bit representing her best guess of this bit (this models the situation in all proposals for blinding attacks) \item Bob's and Alice's devices are controlled by Eve (she can make detectors work with 100\% efficiency if she chooses to.
+We make the following assumptions: \begin{enumerate} \item Eve cannot influence the dimension of the system leaving Alice's lab, \item Eve performs individual attacks, \item For each bit of the key, Eve's information about it is stored in a bit representing her best guess of this bit, \item Alice's and Bob's devices are controlled by Eve.
+She can make detectors work with 100\% efficiency if she chooses to.
 She also can send information to them by hidden side channels.
 This implies that the states leaving Alice's lab can depend on Eve's choice of measurement.
 While the measurement basis of Bob's device can depend on both Eve's choice of measurement as well as her outcome, \item There is no information leakage from the devices.
 This implies that Eve cannot receive any useful information using hidden side channels. \item Bob's observed detection efficiency is the same for each of his measurements. \end{enumerate}

-In this part of the paper we analyze two types of attacks on SDI protocol based on 2$\to$1 QRAC. \begin{enumerate} \item Intercept/Resend (without quantum memory). \item Delayed Measurement (with POVM and a qubit of quantum memory). \end{enumerate}
+In this part of the paper we study the security of SDIQKD against two distinct classes of attacks, \begin{enumerate} \item Intercept/Resend (without quantum memory), \item Delayed Measurement (with a qubit of quantum memory). \end{enumerate}

-First attack due to its simplicity allows us to determine security conditions analytically.
-This is because we take Eve's measurements to be projective and she is the only one who sends information to Bob which makes it quite easy to parameterize (Fig.\ref{22}).
-Later we extend the formalism and show that POVM measurements and quantum memory gives no advantage to Eve.